johnpapa/vue-workshop/labs.md

 ## Lab 9: 9 - Managing State

-This lab will walk you through using `Vuex` to handle state management in a Vue.js application.
+This lab will walk you through using `Vuex` to handle state management in a Vue.js application that will allow users to work with a shopping cart.

-### Exercise 1: Adding Vuex

-In this exercise you'll use the Vue CLI to to add Vuex functionality into a project.

 #### Step 1